-USDA loan qualifications are designed to give it’s borrowers peace of mind and stability with a fixed mortgage rate set for 30 years.
+USDA loans offer their borrowers peace of mind and stability with a fixed mortgage rate set for 30 years.
 Adjustable-rate mortgages or term lengths shorter than 30 years are not offered.
 The interest rates for USDA guaranteed loans are provided by the lender and are usually competitive with other programs.
-Highlights of USDA loan programs include:
+Highlights of current USDA loan programs include:

 USDA Guaranteed Loans